ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 ### Identity/quality is a relation between names or signs of objects

-"A difference can arise only if the difference between the signs corresponds to a difference in <mark style="background: #FF5582A6;">the mode of presentation</mark> of that which is designated"
+"A difference can arise only if the difference between the signs corresponds to a difference in **the mode of presentation** of that which is designated"

 John Perry on "**mode of presentation**"
 关于内涵的函数性操作 functions in intension